 Web authentication has historically used Basic or Digest authentication.
 However these two methods have security and usability flaws and should not be used.

-Authentication for the Ioto web server is controlled by the auth.json JSON/5 configuration file.
+Authentication roles for the Ioto web server are defined in the web.json5 configuration file via the auth.roles property.

-The Ioto web server controls access to resources by requiring a specific "ability" to enable a URL route.
-If the authenticated user has a role that includes that ability, then the user is granted access.
+The Ioto web server controls access to resources by assigning a specific "role" on a route that provides access to a document or resource.
+If the authenticated user has the required role or better, then the user is granted access.

 Each route specifies a matching URL prefix except for the last route which is a catchall.
-To restrict access, the route provides a "can" property that specifies the required user ability to deny or permit access.
+To restrict access, the route provides a "role" property that specifies the required user role to permit access.

 Users and Passwords